|Local Firefighters Graduate from Firefighting Academy

 SPRINGFIELD, Mass. — The Massachusetts Firefighting Academy recently graduated Class S35 consisting of 27 firefighters representing 16 fire departments including North Adams and Pittsfield.

 State Fire Marshal Jon M. Davine said the graduates completed the 50-day Career Recruit Firefighting Training Program.

-"First responders are on the frontlines protecting their communities, and these newest firefighters are needed now more than ever," said State Fire Marshal Ostroskey.
-"The rigorous professional training they've received provides them with the physical, mental, and technical skills to perform their jobs effectively and safely."
+"Massachusetts firefighters are on the frontlines protecting their communities every day, and today's graduates are needed now more than ever," said Davine.
+"The hundreds of hours of foundational training they've received will provide them with the physical, mental, and technical skills to perform their jobs effectively and safely."

-At the Massachusetts Firefighting Academy, firefighters learn skills from certified fire instructors, including the latest science of fire behavior and suppression tactics.
+At the Massachusetts Firefighting Academy, recruits learn all these skills and more, including the latest science of fire behavior and suppression tactics, from certified fire instructors.
 They also receive training in public fire education, hazardous material incident mitigation, flammable liquids, stress management, and self-rescue techniques.
-The intensive, 10-week program for municipal firefighters involves classroom instruction, physical fitness training, firefighter skills training, and live firefighting practice.
+The intensive, 10-week program involves classroom instruction, physical fitness training, firefighter skills training, and live firefighting practice.

-The MFA provides recruit and in-service training for Massachusetts firefighters at campuses in Stow, Springfield, and Bridgewater.
-To date, about 14,000 firefighters have graduated in more than 450 classes.
+The MFA provides recruit and in-service training for career, call, and volunteer firefighters at every level of experience, from recruit to chief officer, at campuses in Stow, Springfield, and Bridgewater.